For Serious Students of Watergate

 Dean, John.
 Blind Ambition.
 (New York: Simon & Schuster, 1976).
 As the lead prosecution witness, Dean has been classified with the victors.
-In later depositions, Dean disowned much of this book’s narrative, claimed not to have even reviewed the final text, and swore that it was an invention of his ghost writer, Taylor Branch.
+In later depositions, Dean disowned much of this book’s narrative, claimed not to have even reviewed the final text, and swore that much of the supposed dialogue was an invention of his ghost writer, Taylor Branch.

 Dash, Samuel.
 Chief Counsel, Inside the Ervin Committee—The Untold Story of Watergate.
 (New York: Random House, 1976).
 Contains a lot of behind-the-scenes material on how the Committee investigations were conducted.
 In later interviews, Dash bragged about having orchestrated the hearings and supplying questions to individual Senators.
 In essence, the hearings were scripted for their TV audience.

 Mollenhoff, Clark R. Game Plan for Disaster, an Ombudsman’s Report on the Nixon Years.
 (New York: Norton & Company, 1976).
 Mollenhoff was Ombudsman for ten months in the Nixon White House, but left in frustration and became Nixon’s fiercest journalistic critic.
 This is his dance on Nixon’s grave, but it also claims credit for convincing Judge Sirica, in a series of secret meetings, to use the break-in trial to ferret out the truth behind the break-in.

 All the President’s Men, The Movie.
 (Hollywood: Warner Bros., 1976).
 Unlike the book, the movie strongly (and erroneously) indicates that Deep Throat was a member of Nixon’s White House staff.

 Jaworski, Leon.
 The Right and the Power, The Prosecutions of Watergate.
 New York: Reader’s Digest Press, 1977).
 Jaworski replaced Cox as Special Prosecutor.
 One suspects the revealing memos in his confidential Watergate file, which surfaced after being kept hidden for over forty years, were actually prepared in anticipation of writing this book.